greensleeves8/Final_Project_Baseball/README.md

 - Bootstrap
 - JS
 - Python
-- Flask has been utilized to build a dynamic webpage that with current functionality to:
+- Flask has been utilized to build a dynamic webpage with current functionality to:
 	- Scrape the top article from the Basball Hall of Fame's website, as well as pictures from the Hall's image gallery
 	- Create a dropdown list of Hall of Fame candidates throughout the history of baseball.
 	- Additional functionality to be added shortly!

 ### Heroku
 Heroku is a cloud-based service that has the functionality to connect to Github, which creates automatic deployment of our project.